heroygt/JSON-Flyer/README.md

 "Template can fly" philosophy
 -----------------------------

-- Template is data, so it
+- Template is data
- -- should have structure
+- Template should have data structure
- -- can be stored in Database
+- Template can be stored in Database
- -- can be queried and computed
+- Template can be queried and computed
 - Render is compute between template and data or between template and template
 - Template can be render in anywhere anytime.